verkosochka/ds_tasks/README.md

-# Data Science Tasks for Course 'Data Analyst in IT'
+# Data Science Tasks and Challenges
 ## Documentation and Insights